ltalebli99/Fyenance-Website/content/posts/welcome-to-fyenance.md

 - Focus on making the core experience great, not extracting value
 - Updates and improvements included (because of course they should be)

-At $5 – less than a fancy coffee or one month of those other apps – you get to keep Fyenance forever.
+At $12 – about the cost of a nice lunch or one month of those other apps – you get to keep Fyenance forever.
 It's our small stand against the subscription economy, and a price that keeps the app accessible while letting us maintain and improve it for the long term.

 ## Your Data, Your Device